 Interest on the overdraft amount is calculated daily because overdraft amount is not repaid as per a set schedule.
 The borrowed amount can be repaid without prior intimation by the borrower.
 Just depositing funds in your bank account reduces your outstanding balance and thus reduces your overdraft amount.
 So, interest applicable on the borrowed amount needs to be calculated daily since the borrowed amount ledger can change daily.

 As explained the overdraft facility is just a revolving short term credit facility.
-Avail it if you need funds in an emergency situation and return them ASAP so that your interest pay-out doesn’t pile up.
+Avail it if you need funds to overcome financial needs and repay them ASAP, so that your interest pay-out doesn’t pile up.